English level: A1- B2

 – to spread bottom and sides of pan with shortening

-– to work dough with your hands by repeating a folding-back, pressing-forward, and turning motion
+– to work the dough with your hands by repeating a folding-back, pressing-forward, and turning motion

 – to heat until liquid